 - The toilet gates

-Riders (under 18 years) must be accompanied by an adult when using the cross country or showjumps.
+Riders (under 18 years) must be accompanied by an adult at all times.

-Members are permitted to bring 1 guest to ride at our grounds on non rally days, providing they complete the relevant paperwork beforehand and pay the $10.00 fee.
-Guests must have insurance with either PCAV, HRCAV or EFA.
+Members are permitted to bring 1 guest to ride at our grounds on non rally days, providing they submit the relevant paperwork beforehand and pay the $10.00 fee.
+Guests must have insurance with either PCV, HRCAV or EA.

 Your first rally is very exciting, but also a little daunting.
 Being prepared helps and that’s why we’ve developed a run through of how a rally day progresses.
 Every effort will be made to buddy up new members with someone who knows the ropes so they can show you around and introduce you to other families.